Hair loss can feel confusing, frustrating, and honestly, a little unfair.

 -

-Is your hair thinning all over or just in certain spots?
+Is your hair thinning evenly or in patches?

 -